The best times to visit British Columbia for ideal weather are

 Humidity and Wind

-British Columbia has above average humidity compared to most tourist destinations.
+British Columbia has some extremely humid months, and high humidity throughout the year.
 The least humid month is April (70.4% relative humidity), and the most humid month is January (84.5%).

 Wind in British Columbia is usually moderate.
 The windiest month is January, followed by November and March.
-January’s average wind speed of around 10 knots (11.5 MPH or 18.5 KPH) is considered “gentle breeze.”
-Maximum sustained winds (the highest speed for the day lasting more than a few moments) are at their highest in mid-November where average top sustained speeds reach 19.1 knots, which is considered a fresh breeze.
+January’s average wind speed of around 10 knots (11.5 MPH or 18.5 KPH) is considered “a gentle breeze.”
+Maximum sustained winds (the highest speed for the day lasting more than a few moments) are at their highest in mid November where average top sustained speeds reach 19.1 knots, which is considered a fresh breeze.

 Relative Humidity (%)

 The graph below shows the average % humidity by month in British Columbia.

 The graph below shows wind speed (max and average) in knots.